evendoom/jammers/README.md

 As a frequent user, I expect the following:

-* Easily log in onto my dashboard
+* Easily log into my dashboard
 * Quickly search for other users
 * Be able to contact other users and keep a record of our message exchange
 * Access a database containing my favourite users
+* Leave feedback on another member's page
 * Edit / delete my profile
+* Be able to log out

 ## 2. Features